adbrosaci/typegen/README.md

 ## Installation

 - Install the NPM package: `npm install --save-dev @adbros/typegen`.
-- Create a `typegen.config.js` file and export a valid config object from it.
+- Create a `typegen.config.mjs` file and export a valid config object from it.
 See *Configuration* (below) for details.

 ## Usage

-Each time the OpenAPI doc changes, run `npx typegen` in the directory containing `typegen.config.js`.
+Each time the OpenAPI doc changes, run `npx typegen` in the directory containing `typegen.config.mjs`.

 ## Configuration

-The `typegen.config.js` file should be present in the current working directory when running the `typegen` utility.
+The `typegen.config.mjs` file should be present in the current working directory when running the `typegen` utility.
 (Usually, it makes most sense for it to reside in the project's root directory -- next to `package.json`, `tsconfig.json`, etc.).

-The config object exported from  `typegen.config.js` should have the following properties:
+The config object exported from  `typegen.config.mjs` (using ESM default export) should have the following properties:

 - `inputDoc` **(required)** -- A string containing the path to the input *OpenAPI 3.0.x* doc.
 - `outputDir` **(required)** -- A string containing the path to the output directory.